HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 If the server wants to allow the browser to make use of conditional requests (this decision is entirely up to the server!), it can include one or both of two response headers which identify the object as being eligible for subsequent conditional requests.
 The two response headers are:

-* `Last-Modified` - this indicates when the object was last changed.
+* `Last-Modified`—this indicates when the object was last changed.
 Its value is a date timestamp.
-* `ETag` (Entity Tag) - this provides a unique identifier for the content as a quoted string.
+* `ETag` (Entity Tag)—this provides a unique identifier for the content as a quoted string.
 It can take any format that the server chooses; it is typically a hash of the file contents, but it could be a timestamp or a simple string.

 If both headers are present, `ETag` takes precedence.